 Older adults with underlying conditions, including heart disease, diabetes, and lung disease, are at highest risk for developing life-threatening complications from the flu.

-Much needed attention has focused on the COVID-19 vaccines this year.
+Much needed attention continues to focus on the importance of COVID-19 vaccines.
 Yet another very important vaccine for older adults is the seasonal influenza vaccine or “flu” shot.

 What is influenza or flu?